PavanRangani/docs/docs/prd/legal-entities/deceased-terminated-legal-entity.md

 # Deceased, Terminate & Delete

+//TODO - add rules when delete not poissible due to household

 ## Overview

 - When any individual is expired in real life, it should be marked as Deceased in our system.